avergro/Network-Analysis/README.md

 Network-Analysis
 ================

-Here I am including useful scripts for biological networks analysis
+Here some useful scripts for biological networks analysis are available

+#Script for enrichment neighbourhood analysis:
 This Script is using module Graph available in CPAN developed by Jarkko Hietaniem

 http://search.cpan.org/dist/Graph/lib/Graph.pod